 The student should arrive at the meeting with an abbreviated, seminar-style presentation of relevant data including figures from the report, prepared to explain any conclusions with original data and observations, and ready to discuss particular difficulties encountered in the research.
+Along with a laptop, the student will need an adaptor to connect to the projector in the scheduled room.
 The committee chair will review the degree requirements checklist and transcript at the beginning of the meeting until all requirements are met and he or she can sign-off on the checklist.